Where to go fat biking in Ontario

 Trails at Turkey Point

-- because the trails are on crown land, trail use is seasonal and trails are closed during hunting season; be sure to check in advance that the trails are open to use
+Visitors are welcome to use the trails; just purchase a day pass in advance.
+Because the trails are on crown land, trail use is seasonal, and trails are closed during hunting season, check in advance that the trails are open to use.

 Location: 1730 Front Road, St. Williams

-Where to stay: Long Point Eco Adventures rents out the Mabee Marsh log cabin to groups throughout the winter, or truck up to the Best Western Little River Inn in Simcoe
+- Long Point Eco Adventures rents out the Mabee Marsh log cabin to groups throughout the winter or truck up to the Best Western Little River Inn in Simcoe

 Southeastern Ontario